Emarioo/BetterThanBatch/README.md

 # BetterThanBatch
-A compiler and runtime for a new scripting language which doesn't use any libraries.
+A compiler and interpreter for a new scripting language.

 ## Disclaimer
-- No automatic tests.
-Expect old broken features.
+- This version/branch of the language is abandoned because it has some major flaws like no structs or proper stack management.
 - Limited functions to to interract with the operating system.
 - Windows only.